Blog » How Much Does It Cost to Make a Mobile App in 2021?

 Native Apps are usually preferred for cases when performance and pure native experience is required, such as games or apps that may need hardware interaction or custom design effects.
 Felt Card, handwritten greeting cards mobile app is one such case where writing smoothness was so important that it had to be a Native Mobile App.

 Hybrid Mobile Apps are generally cheaper to create and are easier to market, but there are challenges in building this type of app.
-Native Apps, on the other hand, provide better experience but are more expensive.
+Native Apps, on the other hand, provide a better experience but are more expensive.

 Apple iOS, Google Android, or Both?